timmaurice/lovelace-blitzortung-lightning-card/README.md

 3. Search for "Blitzortung Lightning Card" and install it.
 4. Add the card to your Lovelace dashboard.

+    You can add the card through the UI.
+When you add a new card, search for "Blitzortung Lightning Card" and configure it using the visual editor.

+    For YAML mode, here is a minimal configuration:

     ```yaml
-    - type: custom:blitzortung-lightning-card
+    type: custom:blitzortung-lightning-card
-      distance: sensor.blitzortung_lightning_distance # The entity for the distance to the latest strike
+    distance: sensor.blitzortung_lightning_distance
-      counter: sensor.blitzortung_lightning_counter # The entity for the total strike count
+    counter: sensor.blitzortung_lightning_counter
-      azimuth: sensor.blitzortung_lightning_azimuth # The entity for the direction of the latest strike
+    azimuth: sensor.blitzortung_lightning_azimuth
     ```

 ### Manual Installation